CHAPTER

 Source.
 (See Revision Note at chapter heading for

-which a facility receives waste, typically identified by geographic location or
+from which a facility receives waste, typically identified by geographic

 Source.
 (See Revision Note at chapter heading for